 - EBRD supports Armenia’s private sector in upgrading technologies to EU standards

-- Financing will help SMEs investing in climate change mitigation and green technologies
+- Financing will help small businesses to invest in green technology

-The package is being provided to ACBA Bank under the EBRD’s Green Economy Financing Facility (GEFF) programme and the EU4Business-EBRD credit line with incentives for on-lending to local enterprises for investments in climate-change mitigation and adaptation as well as for upgrading technologies and services to EU standards while promoting the use of green technologies.
-This is the first project to be signed in Armenia under the EU4Business-EBRD Credit Line, paving the way for more banking clients to join this new framework.
+The package comes under the EU4Business-EBRD Credit Line, with incentives for on-lending to local small and medium-sized enterprises (SMEs) that have potential to boost their exports.
+It will be used for investments in climate-change mitigation and adaptation as well as for upgrading technologies and services to EU standards while promoting the use of green technologies.
+This is the third project to be signed in Armenia under the programme, paving the way for more local enterprises to benefit from the framework.